Peter123cc/reverse-engineering-dji/mimo/ble/message_types.md

 ### Thoughts

 I received this soon after sending `0x4002e1`.
 Not sure what it is.
-Something like `preparing_finished`?

 Let's call it "unknown_400088"